Tim Berard Ph.D., Associate Professor of Sociology, Kent State University

 Doctoral Dissertation

 The Micro-Politics of Macro-Categories: The Contested Relevance of Minority Status in Claims and Denials of Discrimination.
 Analyzes disputes about discrimination as a means of addressing the relation(s) between social practices, social identities & social structures.
-Analysis includes a critical consideration of the relationship between discrimination and discretionary decision-making which acknowledges that discrimination in many settings must be understood as an abuse of discretion, but also calls for a much deeper and more balanced understanding of discretionary decision-making and its organizational contexts than is suggested in much scholarship.
+Analysis includes a critical consideration of the relationship between discrimination and discretionary decision-making which acknowledges that discrimination in many settings must be understood as an abuse of discretion, but also calls for a much deeper and more balanced understanding of discretionary decision-making and its organizational contexts than is suggested in much critical scholarship.

 Selected Professional Service